 For Christmas 2016 we acquired a pair of Standard Horizon MX870 handheld [VHF DSC] radios- which we wear on our PFD belt packs.
 These work great, float, and not only turn on, but flash if dropped in the water to help you find them.
 These also come with a 5AA battery pack [1 watt Tx only, however with AA batts] but this is handy for the survival kit...

-They are programed with the same FCC issued [i.e., international] MMSI number as all the other electronics and radios on Denali Rose.
+They are programed with the same FCC issued MMSI number [i.e., international; this is important!
+More below...]
+Likewise with all the other electronics and radios on Denali Rose.

 Before the SH MX870s, we used an ICOM M92D.
 But we found the screen a bit small, so are subsequently the fonts.
 [It would be difficult to read bouncing around in the water...]
-This radio now serves as the dedicated dinghy radio.We also have 2 VHF-DSC radios permanently installed below deck.
-Both are integrated with GPS and both have remote mikes, and separate antennas on separate masts.
-One is a back-up and is off unless needed. [i.e., only 1 built-in is on at a time...]
+This radio now serves as the dedicated dinghy radio.We also have two VHF-DSC radios permanently installed below deck.
+Both are integrated with GPS and both have remote mikes, separate antennas on different masts, and both are connected to seperate power supplies.
+One is a back-up and is off unless needed. [i.e., normal opps have only one built-in VHF radio on at a time...]

 All of our DSC radios [4-VHF; 1- MF/HF/Marine SSB] have our International [i.e., FCC issued] MMSI number programmed.
-This allows the all important Distress function [Red Button] built-in to each radio to work properly in an emergency.
+This allows the all important Distress function [Red Button] built-in to each radio to work properly in an emergency anyhere in the world.

 The B&G V50 also has a built-in AIS receiver.
 This is important to us as a back-up AIS receiver to our AIS transceiver because our PFDs also have an AIS transmitter with GPS to sound the alarm and show the location of a POB.